Requesting Academic Accommodations

 - determine appropriate academic accommodations for that student.

-It is the responsibility of the student to contact and submit documentation of a disability to the Director of the Academic Resource Center.
+It is the responsibility of the student to contact and submit documentation of a disability to the Director of Disability Services.
 Students should allow three weeks for the evaluation and decision once the documentation is submitted.

 When submitting documentation, students should include with it the following information: